modelon-community/fmi-library/FMILIB_Readme.txt

 "ccmake <FMIL source dir>" to configure the build.
 All the required third party libraries are included into the distribution.

-CMake 2.8.6 is required since this is the version used in development both on Windows and Linux.
-The build script is KNOWN NOT TO WORK WITH CMake 2.8.3 and below (due to ExternalProject interface changes).
-CMake 2.8.4 and 2.8.5 are not tested.
+CMake 3.1.3 or later is required in order to build expat.

 To build from a terminal command line on Linux or Mac with default settings use:
 \code